-What’s inside this article: A look at ten famous people with autism spectrum disorder (ASD).
+What’s inside this article: A look at some famous people with autism spectrum disorder (ASD).
 These include some of the greatest minds of all time, including Albert Einstein, Elon Musk, Tim Burton, Eminem, and more!

 Some of the most well-known people from history who are famous today have autism spectrum disorder (ASD).
 These include famous scientists, musicians, entrepreneurs, entertainers, and activists!

 I view these individuals as inspirational to neurodivergents like myself and others.
 They are proof that different ways of thinking are strengths and benefit society.
-There are plenty of other successful autistic people out there as well, but for now – let’s take a look at these ten famous people with autism.

 Famous People With Autism